ChicoState/PantryNET/CONTRIBUTOR.md

       It declares an interface for operations that create abstract products
    3. Concrete Classes :
       It has three concrete classes to implement the operations and to create concrete product objects:
-      1. RentalConcreteItem class-
+      1. RentalConcreteItem class
-      2. PerishableConcreteItem class-
+      2. PerishableConcreteItem class
-      3. NonPerishableConcreteItem class-
+      3. NonPerishableConcreteItem class

 5. Provider